Azizah-Giwa/TikTok-Project/README.md

 **Feature Extraction**

-I would extract the length (character count) of each "video_transcription_text" and add this to the dataframe as a new column called "text_length" so that it can be used as a feature in the model.
+I would extract the length (character count) of each `video_transcription_text` and add this to the dataframe as a new column called `text_length` so that it can be used as a feature in the model.

 ![TikTok Project](assets/inp_69.png)

 ![TikTok Project](assets/out_69.png)

-Then, I would calculate the average "text_length" for claims and opinions.
+Then, I would calculate the average `text_length` for claims and opinions.

 ![TikTok Project](assets/inp_70.png)

 ![TikTok Project](assets/out_70.png)

-To visualise the distribution of "text_length" for claims and opinions using a histogram:
+To visualise the distribution of `text_length` for claims and opinions using a histogram:

 ![TikTok Project](assets/inp_71.png)